triptec/derby-learn-by-example/README.md

     FACEBOOK_KEY='<YOUR_FB_KEY>'
     FACEBOOK_SECRET='<YOUR_FB_SECRET>'

+Now you can try this command:

+    $foreman start

-While we're at env variables we need to set those up for heroku as well
+Now the app should run on http://localhost:5000, moving on, while we're at env variables we need to set those up for heroku as well

     $heroku config:add BASE_URL='http://<myApp>.herokuapp.com'
     $heroku config:add FACEBOOK_KEY='<YOUR_FB_KEY>'